ietf-wg-masque/wg-materials/charter.md

 Exercising the extension points defined by CONNECT-UDP and CONNECT-IP is important to ensure their continued useability.
 The working group will consider extensions to these documents that provide missing functionality or enhance performance for real world use cases.
-The initial set of extensions will be in support of UDP listening, QUIC aware proxying, and datagram priorities.
+The initial set of extensions will be in support of UDP listening, QUIC-aware proxying, and datagram priorities.
 Extensions that help enable CONNECT-UDP or CONNECT-IP services to coordinate or work well in the ecosystem of other services may be considered.
 Extensions to HTTP/3 Datagrams will be coordinated with HTTPBIS.
 Extensions that solely relate to generic proxying functionality, and are not specific to the core MASQUE documents, are